13Ruffles13/BARTNavigate/bart-navigate/timestamp.md

 ### 9/23/2023
 - [x] 2:30 pm - 3:30 pm: Contact.js file.
 Contact form implemented EmailJS API backend server to allow users to submit emails to contact the creator.

+- [x] 10:00 pm - 12:00 pm: Refactored RouteInfo.js file to RealTimeDepartures.
+Page is dynamic and re-renders component when time has passed to reflect real-time.
+Enhancing user functionality.
+CSS improved for header and RealTimeDepartures.

-# Total time spent: 21 hours
+# Total time spent: 23 hours